dao-xyz/peerbit-getting-started/getting-started.md

 # Getting started
+To just play around with this project, clone in and open it in your favority editor.
+Below the details of the project setup are explained.

 ## Requirements
 Peerbit can only now easily be consumed with Typescript projects that are ESM compatible.
 You also need to turn on